 Each piece of avocado toast on the graphic represents 100 toasts, making it next to impossible to gauge the amount represented by the incomplete pieces for Mexico City or Johannesburg.
 Plus, people would need to calculate the cost based on the average price in each city, adding an additional step to verify the data.
 Regardless, nothing is clear and the “insight” doesn’t merit the additional work.

 At the end of the day, you don’t have to have an exceptional eye for visual design but the person implementing visualizations into your dashboard does.
-This can be an external resource (if you have one) or a partner experience in creating data visualizations.
+This can be an external resource (if you have one) or a partner experienced in following data visualization best practices.

 2. Cater to Your Target Users